-ulong md_addr Specifies the partition signature.

-ulong md_length Specifies a pointer to the name of the partition.

-int md incr Not used.

-ulong md size Specifies the data area for the returned partition length.
+Structure Member Description ulong md addr Specifies the partition signature.

-char md data Not used. int md sla Not used.
+Specifies a pointer to the name of the partition. ulong \md length int md incr ulong md size Specifies the data area for the returned partition length.
+Structure Member Description Not used. char \md data Not used. int md sla ulong \md length Specifies a pointer to the name of the partition. int md incr Specifies the start offset into the partition. ulong md size Specifies the number of bytes to be read.